Vegan Puttanesca Without Anchovies Recipe

 Making vegan puttanesca sauce without anchovies is easy and the results are just as flavourful and complex as the original version!

-Are you wondering how to make a vegan pasta puttanesca?
+Are you wondering how to make a vegan version of puttanesca?
 Have any questions about this recipe?
 Let me know in the comments!

 Like It?
 Pin It!